-In order to create a Informatica Command Task, First, go to the Task Developer Tab.
-Next, navigate to Tasks Menu and select the Create option as shown below.
+To create an Informatica Command Task, First, go to the Task Developer Tab.
+Next, navigate to Tasks Menu and select the Create option.

-Once you select the Create option, a new window called Create Task will be opened as we shown below.
-First, select the Command Task from the drop-down list.
-Next, provide a unique name for this task and click on the Create button.
+Once you select the Create option, a new window called Create Task will open.
+First, select the Command Task, and provide a unique name for this Task and click on the Create button.
 Here, we are naming it as cmd_CopyFile.

 Click on the Create button will create a Command task for you

 Double click on the Informatica Command Task will open the following window.
 Within the General Tab, we can rename the Command Task to a more meaningful name.
 Please do not forget to provide a valid description of the Task.

 Within the Properties Tab, there is one property called :

 - Fail Parent if this task fails: Please check mark this option.
 If this Command Task fails, then it will fail the workflow.

 Within the Commands Tab, you have to provide the command that you are going to use in this workflow.
 Please click on the New button to add a new command

 We renamed the field as the Copy Command.
 Next, click on the Arrow to add the command